DaxtonD/freemannotes/README.md

 * Repeat

 One app forced me into split-pane markdown.
-One was secure, but isolated.
+One was secure, but isolated and didn't allow collaboration.
 Another buried the actual *note-taking* behind forms and setup.

-And yeah — I liked Google Keep for one reason: open it → write → done.
+I loved Google Keep for one reason: open it → write → done.

 That feeling stuck with me.

-Everything else?
-Didn’t.

-So I stopped looking.

-And built what I actually wanted.
+Everything else Didn’t, So I stopped looking And built what I actually wanted.
+It started out a making a simple Google Keep clone.
+Then expanded to include all the features I felt were lacking.
 ---

 ## Why "Freeman"?